 Opportunities for further training vary depending on your employer and the size of the company.

-Smaller companies have more limited resources, so you may find you are expected to learn on the job and pick things up as you go along.
+Smaller companies have more limited resources, so you may find you are expected to learn on the job.
 This can be a steep learning curve, but some people find it is the best way to learn.
 You may also have the opportunity to shadow a colleague for a set period of time or enrol for design-related day-release training days and courses at nearby educational institutions.

 In a large company, the training is likely to be more specific.
 You might spend a significant amount of time on areas related to design, such as purchasing and project management, or regulations, such as health and safety.